 Chances are you aren’t exactly familiar with heme and methylcellulose.
 That’s not surprising, as they’re not something you can buy at the store.
 Soy leghemoglobin (which is also their most controversial ingredient) is genetically engineered by a yeast bacterium, giving the burger its meaty taste.
-Even though the FDA has deemed soy leghemoglobin safe, we don’t know their ensuing long-term effects on our health.
-It’s also important to recognize it’s still a genetically engineered food.
-Generally speaking, the ingredients in the Impossible Burger are highly processed and aren’t real foods.
+Even though the FDA has deemed soy leghemoglobin safe, there have not been long-term studies conducted on this ingredient in humans.
+It’s also important to recognize it’s still a genetically-engineered food.
+Generally speaking, the ingredients in the Impossible Burger are highly processed.

 This also raises the discussion of grass-fed and finished beef versus conventional beef.
 Grass-fed, grass-finished beef indicates that cows freely grazed and foraged throughout their lives.
 This process is far superior to that of conventional beef regarding both nutritional and environmental aspects.
 Grass-fed and finished beef usually contain less total fat and monosaturated fat than conventional grain-fed beef.
 It also contains significantly more omega-3 fatty acids, conjugated linoleic acid (CLA), vitamin A, vitamin E, and other antioxidants.
 In comparison, conventional beef is typically raised in massive grain feedlots.
 The result is beef that contains fewer nutrients and more unhealthy fats, growth hormones, and antibiotics.